norcams/iaas/docs/team/operations/local-repo.rst

   `<https://download.iaas.uio.no/nrec/nonfree/yum-nonfree>`_

 ..
 NOTE::
-   NREC-INTERNAL: This repository is mirrored and snapshotted just like any external repository.
-As such it can be reached through the `test` and `prod` interfaces described elsewhere.
+   The repositories are mirrored and snapshotted just like any external repository.
+As such they can be reached through the `test` and `prod` interfaces described elsewhere.
+   NB: the nonfree repo is known as *nrec-nonfree* when mirrored!

 Client configuration (example)
 ``````````````````````````````